canonical/k8s-snap/docs/src/snap/howto/ceph.md

 kubectl apply -f pvc.yaml
 ```

-## Create a pod that binds to the RBD PVC
+## Create a pod that binds to the Rados Block Device PVC

 Finally, create a pod configuration that uses the RBD-backed PVC.